vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 * Underhand dead hang (palms facing me) for as long as I can; as of 2024-10-04, this is appromximately 30-35 seconds.

-* Overhand dead hang (palms away from me) for as long as I can.
+* Overhand dead hang (palms away from me) for as long as I can; as of 2024-10-06, this is about 45-50 seconds.

 ## 2024-10-02 onward: started underhand dead hang